crupakheti/pattern-lib/README.md

 ## Documentation and Examples

 We have contributed the following design patterns so far to the library.
-We have also contributed fully working examples for each of the patterns.
-Click on the links below to navigate to the detailed documentation or example usage for each.
+We have also contributed working examples for each of the patterns.
+Please click on the links below to navigate to the detailed documentation or example usage for each.

 | Patterns        | Descriptions                               |           Docs           |            Examples             |
 | --------------- | ------------------------------------------ | :----------------------: | :-----------------------------: |
 | **Strategizer** | Provides configurable execution strategies | [docs](docs/strategizer) | [example](examples/strategizer) |
 | **Transformer** | Provides configurable transformations      | [docs](docs/transformer) | [example](examples/transformer) |

-You can run any of the patterns from the root of the project by running the `npx ts-node examples/<pattern-name>/main.ts` command.
-Here is an example command to run the `Strategizer` pattern:
+After you clone this project locally, you may try out any of the patterns from the root of this project by running the `npx ts-node examples/<pattern-name>/main.ts` command.
+Here is a sample command to run the `Strategizer` pattern:

 ```
 npx ts-node examples/strategizer/main.ts